 Phil Klay is a Marine Corps veteran of the Iraq War and the author of the short story collection Redeployment, which won the 2014 National Book Award for Fiction.
 He was shortlisted for the Frank O’Connor Prize and named a National Book Foundation ’5 Under 35′ honoree.
 In 2015 he received the National Book Critics’ Circle John Leonard Award for best debut work in any genre, the American Library Association’s W. Y. Boyd Literary Award for Excellence in Military Fiction, the Chautauqua Prize, and the Warwick Prize for Writing.
 A graduate of the Hunter College MFA program, his writing has appeared in the New York Times, Washington Post, Wall Street Journal, Newsweek, and the Brookings Institution’s Brookings Essay series.

-Alondra Nelson is professor of sociology and Dean of Social Science at Columbia University.
+Alondra Nelson is president of the Social Science Research Council and professor of sociology at Columbia University.
 An interdisciplinary scholar, her lectures and publications explore the intersections of science, medicine, and inequality.
 Her widely praised book, The Social Life of DNA: Race, Reparations, and Reconciliation after the Genome, was published in 2016.
 Her first book, Body and Soul: The Black Panther Party and the Fight against Medical Discrimination, received the 2013 Mirra Komarovsky Award and was a finalist for the 2012 C. Wright Mills Award.
 Her edited works include Genetics and the Unsettled Past: The Collision of DNA, Race, and History, and Technicolor: Race, Technology, and Everyday Life.
 A Phi Beta Kappa graduate of the University of California at San Diego, she earned her M.Phil. and Ph.D. from New York University.